 An employee referral champion is similar to a customer referral champion, except that it’s an employee instead of a customer who does the referring.
 The employee gets rewarded every time one of their referrals converts to a paying customer.
+Many employers also offer fringe benefits as a way to reward employees for their referrals.
 They’re also recruited through a formal program called an employee referral program or employee ambassador program.

 The advantage of having employees refer your brand is you can train them on the specific skills needed to make their promotions successful.
 For instance, you can provide training on social media platform management or post creation, or even provide templates they can base their content off of.